-In Amsterdam in 1659, as in most of Europe, coffee is virtually unknown.
+In Amsterdam at that time, as in most of Europe, coffee is virtually unknown.
 Merchants of the Dutch East India Company have done a little trading in coffee, but most residents of Amsterdam have never seen it, let alone tasted it.

 Miguel Lienzo, a Portuguese Jew who fled to Amsterdam to escape the Inquisition, is among them, although he is a well-connected trader on the Exchange.